CallumBoase/knack-api-helper/README.md

 }
 ```

-You can also obtain a user token using some other method, and specify it for view-based auth:
+**Initialising view-based auth with a static user token value from some other source:**
 ```javascript
 const KnackAPI = require('knack-api-helper');